amendelson/usc-course-spring-2019/README.md

 Here is [the class syllabus](docs/syllabus.pdf).

-The class meets 6:30 to 8:30 on Wednesday nights, and the final is on May 1 from 7-9 p.m.
+The class meets 6:30 to 8:30 on Wednesday nights.
+The final exam is on May 1 from 7-9 p.m.

+This class will involve the use of technical tools, and coding.
+But if you want to learn how to use mapping and data analysis to report great stories, you're in the right class.
+The journalism is the most important part.

 ## Class links